jd/pifpaf/README.rst

 .. _integration testing: https://en.wikipedia.org/wiki/Integration_testing

-How it works under the wood
+How it works under the hood
 ===========================

-Pifpaf will start the asked daemon as current UNIX user, the data file of the daemon will be placed in a temporary directory.
-The system configured daemon is not touched at all.
+Pifpaf will start the asked daemon using the current Posix user.
+The data file of the daemon will be placed in a temporary directory.
+The system-wide configured daemon that might exists is not touched at all.

-Pifpaf expected to find daemon binaries on your system (like mysql/mysqld/pg_config/pg_ctl/rabbitmq-server/...).
+Pifpaf expected to find daemon binaries on your system (like `mysql`, `mysqld`, `pg_config`, `pg_ctl`, `rabbitmq-server`, etc).

-When the python fixture is cleaned or pifpaf pid cleaned, the daemons are stopped and the temporary directory removed.
+When the Python fixture is cleaned or when Pifpaf is terminated, the daemon is stopped and the temporary directory removed.